nobodyisnobody/write-ups/TamuCTF.2022/pwn/Quick.Mafs/README.md

 In the case of this challenge the authour told us there is a print function function to call, and each time indicate us a value to put in `eax` before calling print.

-That's the condition to achieve for each binaries, and the will be five of them.
+That's the condition to achieve for each binaries, and there will be five of them.

 let's reverse somes of the provided binaries, there is the `vuln()` function: